-If you’ve already jumped on the 4K bandwagon, for example, you should look for a receiver that has a wealth of HDCP 2.2 compatible HDMI ports.
-And if you want to get really high-tech, and invest in multi-room streaming, you need to think about which wireless speaker system is best for you – Chromecast, Heos, or even Yamaha MusicCast.
-Even if you’re not immediately planning on using this technology, what’s the harm in future-proofing your entertainment setup?
+If you have a 4K set-up at home, then you need to be on the lookout for a receiver that has a wealth of HDCP 2.2 compatible HDMI ports.
+If you want to get really high-tech with your set-up, and invest in multi-room streaming, you need to think about which wireless speaker system is best for you – Chromecast, Heos, or even Yamaha MusicCast.
+Even if that's not something you're interested in right now, it makes sense to future-proof your set-up.

 For many people, Dolby Atmos will be the killer app.
 This 3D audio system is now the gold standard in immersive audio.
 It may be available on soundbars, but only an AV receiver offers true overhead Dolby Atmos audio.